 5) Be connected together and make friends

 You don’t know it, but Esperanto speakers are everywhere around you, it’s like being a freemason haha!
-Being linked by the language (international on the top of that) make it easier to meet new persons, chatting and create new relationships.
+Being linked by the language (international on top of that) make it easier to meet new persons, chatting and create new relationships.

 Moreover, I believe it helps to stop separating ourselves and divide us into “countries”.